 Another approach to therapy is exposure and response prevention (ERP) therapy.
 Exposure therapy is a way for clients to confront what causes fear, desensitizing them to their fear reactions.
 This form of therapy is often effective for those with a phobia or obsessive-compulsive disorder (OCD).

 Note that exposure therapy is not forced.
 Your therapist can work with you to go at your own pace.
 The only ingredient for success may be a willingness to try.
 As you go through your fears and compulsive urges, your therapist can help you self-regulate and show yourself that what you fear will not harm you in the ways you think it may.

 Lifestyle Changes To Manage Anxiety

-Other common-sense lifestyle changes can also make a difference.
-Getting enough sleep at night will make you less prone to experiencing certain anxiety symptoms, and you should also consider avoiding alcohol.
-Reducing your stress levels can also make a difference in your mental health.
-Consider the things that cause you to feel anxious, and then work with your doctor to devise a plan to reduce your daily stress levels that will be practical for you.
+Other lifestyle changes can also make a difference.
+Getting enough sleep at night may make you less prone to experiencing certain anxiety symptoms.
+In addition, try to avoid substance use or too much caffeine, as these can worsen symptoms.
+Your stress levels can also make a difference in your mental health.
+Consider stressors in your life that you can reduce with a few lifestyle changes.